Ambala, India: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Ambala during January, you are likely to find that it is balmy and very dry with almost no rain.
-Temperatures tend to hover around the high 60s F (low 20s C) during the day, while at night they can dip into the low 40s F (single digits C).
+January in this region is mild and very dry with almost no rain.
+Temperatures average in the high 60s F (low 20s C) during the day.
 There is frost once in a while.

 What to wear/what to pack: